dl-solarity/foundry-template/README.md

 The template works out of the box.
 To clean up the repo, you may need to delete the mock contracts and tests.

+Also check out relevant dependencies in the `Makefile`.

 #### Test

 To run the tests, execute the following command: